PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Dispose-Script-Block.md

 The `dispose{}` block will execute:

 1. After `end{}` during normal command operation, and
-2. During command disposal that occurs when a terminating exception is thrown during pipeline operations.
+1. During command disposal that occurs when a terminating exception is thrown during pipeline operations
     - If the dispose block has already been called (as it is after the `end{}` step), it will simply return immediately.
+    - This includes being executed after `StopProcessing()` is called, and not being interrupted/cancelled by `StopProcessing()` calls; if the command is being disposed, it has already completed processing.

 ### Behaviour